 “I don’t know anything about a stolen egg, I just liked two posts… about an egg.”
 Andrew sighs, hearing the harsh melody of batons tapping against cold, metal prison bars during every bunk check.
 “Listen, like I said, I was at work.
 I’m not involved in this.”

 “Yup.
 Sure you weren’t.
 Working at Miss Rich’s company, on her time, reading posts from the criminal who robbed her.
 Yeah, we know all about you,” Diaz said, pointing in Andrew’s face.
 “We pulled your employee records and saw your performance issues.
-You don’t attend any company gatherings; you have an attendance issue and four H.R. complaints against you.”
+You don’t attend any company gatherings, you have an attendance issue, and four H.R. complaints against you.”

-“No, no, no… That’s because of this girl I was involved in.
+“No, no, no… That’s because of this girl I was involved with.
 We used to work together.
 She made false complaints, got me arrested.
 When the truth came out, I got my job back but had to deal with her friends making bogus complaints about me.
 Listen, I don’t have time for this—” Andrew rises from his seat.
 Jones sees this, puffing his chest, ready to fight.